-The agreement governing our credit facility include restrictive covenants that, among other things, restrict our ability to:
+The agreements governing our Term Loan Facilities (as defined in "Management's Discussion and Analysis of Financial Condition and Results of Operations") include restrictive covenants that, among other things, restrict our ability to:

-- incur additional debt;
+incur additional debt;

 - pay dividends and make distributions;

 - make certain investments;

-- prepay certain indebtedness;
+- · prepay certain indebtedness;

-- create liens;
+- create liens:

 - enter into transactions with affiliates;

-- modify the nature of our business;
+- · modify the nature of our business;

 - transfer and sell assets, including material intellectual property;

+- amend or modify the terms of any junior financing arrangements;

-- amend our organizational documents; and
+- · amend our organizational documents; and

 - merge or consolidate.

-Our failure to comply with the terms and covenants of our indebtedness could lead to a default under the terms of the governing documents, which would entitle the lender to accelerate the indebtedness and declare all amounts owed due and payable.
+Our failure to comply with the terms and covenants of our indebtedness could lead to a default under the terms of the governing documents, which would entitle the lenders to accelerate the indebtedness and declare all amounts owed due and payable.